nightsky737/scritch_scratch/README.md

 # READ THIS
 This is honestly pretty useless to anyone except me.
 This was a project I've created to just understand deep learning better, and while there are features that work, I didn't prioritize making them accessible via a neat api or website.
-That being said, there are still a few runnable notebooks
+That being said, there are still a few runnable notebooks and a demo link

 I also do use a couple outside libraries (keras, sklearn) but I try not to use them as much as I can.